coreboot/coreboot/Documentation/security/vboot/index.md

 enabling vboot causes the build script to add the read/write files into coreboot file systems in *FW_MAIN_A* and *FW_MAIN_B*.

+**RO_REGION_ONLY**

+The files added to this list will only be placed in the read-only region and not into the read/write coreboot file systems in *FW_MAIN_A* and *FW_MAIN_B*.

+**VBOOT_ENABLE_CBFS_FALLBACK**

+Normally coreboot will use the active read/write coreboot file system for all of it's file access when VBOOT is active and is not in recovery mode.

+When the `VBOOT_ENABLE_CBFS_FALLBACK` option is enabled the cbfs file system will first try to locate a file in the active read/write file system.
+If the file doesn't exist here the file system will try to locate the file in the read-only file system.

+This option can be used to prevent duplication of static data.
+Files can be removed from the read/write partitions by adding them to the `RO_REGION_ONLY` config.
+If a file needs to be changed in a later stage simply remove it from this list.

 ***

 ## Signing the coreboot Image